-Step 2: In the File Explorer, go to the location where the setup file is located (for which you are seeing the error).
+Step 1: Go to the location where the setup file is located (for which you are seeing the error).

-For instance, here we tried to open the VLC Media Player, but the error was showing up.
+For instance, here we tried to open the VLC Media Player setup file, but the error was showing up.
 So, we navigated to the original location of its setup file/installer in the File Explorer, in the Downloads folder to change the location of the installer.

 Step 3: Now, right-click on the installer, select Copy.

 Step 4: Next, paste the copied installer to a new location.
 We created a New Folder on desktop, named it Media Player, and moved the VLC installer to this new folder.